alsash110/comm-2216-obs/docs/processes/processes.md

 ---

 A _process_ represents something running on your computer.
-There are two types of processes: _foreground processes_ and _background processes_. _Foreground processes_ are interactive and require some type of input.
+There are two types of processes: _foreground processes_ and _background processes_. _Foreground processes_ are interactive and need some type of input.
 Launching a _foreground process_ ties up the terminal so you can not issue new terminal commands until the processes terminate. _Background processes_ can run independently and do not tie up the terminal.

 The two most common commands you can use to view your systems processes are the ```ps aux``` and ```top``` commands.
 The difference between the two is that ```ps aux``` takes a snapshot of current processes while ```top``` updates the list of processes.